MinecraftU/mcu-curriculum/sequence_1/section_1.md

 One thing any Minecraft survivor needs is a nice place to rest.
 Housing is the most common type of build in Minecraft.
 Villages offer a number of building templates and this build is based off of one of the larger village structures.

-We'll build this in a creative world but if you consider yourself an advanced builder you could ch  allenge yourself by changing your gamemode to survival after stocking up on supplies.
+We'll build this in a creative world but if you consider yourself an advanced builder you could challenge yourself by changing your gamemode to survival after stocking up on supplies.

 > To change gamemode create the world with cheats enabled and issue the command ```/gamemode s```.